-But the Parable of the Rich Fool meaning is about your relationship with money and how it potentially impacts your relationship with God, so it applies to more people than one might initially think.
-If you’re not rich, don’t assume this parable isn’t for you!
+If you’re not rich, don’t assume the parable of the rich fool isn’t for you!
+The parable is about your relationship with money and how it might impact your relationship with God, so it applies to many more people than millionaires.

 Parable of the Rich Fool Summary